websanco/liferay-learn/docs/dxp/latest/en/process-automation/workflow/designing-and-managing-workflows/workflow-designer/configuring-workflow-actions-and-notifications.md

 1. Enter a message in the _Template_ field:
     * `Your submission was rejected by ${userName}, please modify and resubmit.`

-1. Select the Notification Type; this field is multiple-select so you can multiple users:
+1. Select the Notification Type(s):

     * Email
     * User Notification